DeuxHuitHuit/craft-cloudflare-stream/README.md

 ```

 3) Add your account id and api token in the settings.
 You can (and should) use env vars.
+Make sure to also choose your upload mechanism.
+If your volume does not have public urls,
+turn on form data upload.
+This is the recommended value, but not the default since not all
+hosts allows it.

 4) Create a video stream Field and add it to your Asset data model.